CHEO-EHIL/pysdg-releases/README.md

 docker run -p 8888:8888 -v /your/local/directory:/home/jovyan/data --name your-pysdg-image-name ghcr.io/cheo-ehil/pysdg/py:v2.7.1
 ```

-After executing these commands, follow the provided link to access the container via your web browser.
-Next, you can copy the tutorial files from the repository to your mapped /your/local/directory to start exploring `pysdg`.
+After executing these commands, follow the provided link (starting with http://127.0.0.1:8888/..)to access the container via your web browser.
+Next, you can copy the tutorial files from the repository to your mapped `/your/local/directory` to start exploring `pysdg`.
+Whatever you copy to your `/your/local/directory` will be saved under `data/` in the container.

 You can also find an RStudio-based image in the same link to the packages.